hunteke/temoa/docs/source/Documentation.rst

 Network Diagrams
 ----------------

-From the definition of the Temoa model as "an algebraic network of linked processes," a directed network graph is a natural visualization.
+Since Temoa model consists of an energy network in which technologies are connected by the flow of energy commodities, a directed network graph represents an excellent way to visualize a given energy system representation in a Temoa-compatible input database.
 Temoa utilizes an open source graphics package called `Graphviz`_ to create a series of data-specific and interactive energy-system maps.
 Currently, the output graphs consist of a full energy system map as well as capacity and activity results per model time period.
 In addition, users can create subgraphs focused on a particular commodity or technology.

-The programmatic interaction with Graphviz is entirely text based.
-The input files created by Temoa for Graphviz provide another means to debug the model and create an archive of visualizations for auditing purposes.
-In addition, we have taken care to make these intermediate files well-formatted.
+There are a couple ways to utilize Graphviz.
+The first way is to use the version embedded in the :code:`Network_diagrams.ipynb` jupyter notebook available in the :code:`data_processing` folder.
+This `YouTube video tutorial <https://youtu.be/06SMhFilwLo>` walks through the process of using the jupyter notebook.

-To utilize graphviz, make sure it is installed on your local machine.
-Then navigate to the :code:`data_processing` folder, where the graphviz script and database files reside.
+The second way is to use graphviz from the command line.
+To do so, navigate to the :code:`data_processing` folder, where the graphviz script resides.
 To review all of the graphviz options, use the :code:`--help` flag:

 .. parsed-literal::
   $ python MakeGraphviz.py --help